learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 sns.set(color_codes=True)
 ```

- First, we create a population of 1000 elements with a mean of 100 and a standard deviation of 20.
+ First, create a population of 1000 elements with a mean of 100 and a standard deviation of 20.

 ```python